aeramos/BetterSlowmode/README.md

     - No, the bot's working fine.
 The reason you are immune from the slowmode is that you're a moderator with the permissions to create a slowmode (Manage Channel or Administrator).
 See what happens when someone without those permissions (who isn't also excluded) tries to violate the slowmode.
 The bot won't let them.
 - How do I include a moderator to a slowmode?
-It doesn't let me.
+I use `@BetterSlowmode set -include` and it says I can't.
     - You can only specially include people who are less powerful than you.
 This is determined by the order of the roles in Discord.
 This is to prevent abuse of the special inclusions.
 You can change the order temporarily or just ask the owner to set the slowmode.
 The owner of the server can include anyone.